Foreclosure Action: A LEGAL PROCEEDING

 All residential property owners (whether homestead or non-homestead properties) facing foreclosure are eligible to participate in the Twelfth Judicial Circuit Court's mediation program.
 Visit the Twelfth Judicial Circuit's Foreclosure Managed Mediation Program webpage for more information, and to read Administrative Order 2012-9.1 describing the mediation program currently being offered through the Twelfth Judicial Circuit Court.

-Resources are available to help you understand foreclosure litigation from the homeowner' perspective.
+Resources are available to help you understand foreclosure litigation from the homeowner's perspective.
 Additional resources may be available to you online, or at your local library.
 Below is a limited list of online resources.

 Twelfth Judicial Circuit Court of Florida - serving Sarasota, Manatee and DeSoto counties